matsumotory/mod_vhost_maxclients/README.md

 MaxClients per vhost, no using shared memory and global lock.

-mod_vhost_maxclients use only scoreboad for simple implementation and compatibility.
+mod_vhost_maxclients uses only the scoreboad of httpd for simple implementation and compatibility.

-If you have a performance problem using mod_vhost_maxclients, You should use `IgnoreVhostMaxClientsExt` for ignoring static contents.
+If you have a performance issue using mod_vhost_maxclients like over-head of serving static contents, You should use `IgnoreVhostMaxClientsExt` for ignoring the static contents.

 # Quick Install
 - build